Neoteroi/BlackSheep-Docs/docs/index.md

 no_comments: true
 ---

-# BlackSheep is an asynchronous web framework to build event based web applications with Python.
+# BlackSheep is an asynchronous web framework to build event-based web applications with Python.

 <div class="img-auto-width"></div>
 <p align="left">